Hong Kong leader says has never tendered resignation to Beijing

-HONG KONG (Reuters) - Hong Kong leader Carrie Lam said on Tuesday she has never asked the Chinese government to let her resign to end the city’s political crisis, responding to a Reuters report about a voice recording of her saying she would step down if she could.
+HONG KONG, Sept 3 (Reuters) - Hong Kong leader Carrie Lam said on Tuesday she has never asked the Chinese government to let her resign to end the city’s political crisis, responding to a Reuters report about a voice recording of her saying she would step down if she could.

 “I have never tendered any resignation,” Lam said at a televised news conference, adding that she was very disappointed details of a private meeting were leaked.